teolivan/LNU_IoT_project/README.md

 ### Which wireless protocols did you use (WiFi, LoRa, etc …)?
 I used WiFi (a wireless local area network, in my case, the one in my apartment) as this was easy to set up.
 I had WiFi at home, so this was easily accessible.
 I connected to my WiFi using the SSID and the password.
 This was stored in a keys.py file which I put in my .gitignore file.
 I did not use LoRa, even thought this was intriguing, as there is need for a LoRa module in order to connect.
 ### Which transport protocols were used (MQTT, webhook, etc …)
 The protocol for transmitting data from the Pico to the feed is called MQTT.
-This was done by creating a MQTT client, and then connecting the client.
+This was done by creating a MQTT client, and then connecting the client to the server.
 The client would publish data to the three feeds.
 I also used a webhook for a discord server I set up, which sent data as messages every twenty minutes if the temperature was over 30 degrees celsius.
 Image of this can be found under Automation/triggers of the data.

 ## Presenting the Data
 This part covers the visualization of the data.